 Nuggets vs. Timberwolves Injury Report Today - April 21

-The Denver Nuggets (53-29) will be monitoring just one player on the injury report ahead of Game 3 of the opening round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Target Center on Friday, April 21 at 9:30 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report in their NBA playoffs opening round game 3 with the Minnesota Timberwolves (42-40) at Target Center on Friday, April 21 at 9:30 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The Nuggets will look for another victory over the Timberwolves following a 122-113 win on Wednesday.
-Jamal Murray topped the Nuggets with 40 points, while Anthony Edwards put up 41 for the Timberwolves.
+These teams match up for the second straight game after the Nuggets beat the Timberwolves 122-113 on Wednesday.
+Jamal Murray led the way with a team-leading 40 points in the victory for the Nuggets, while Anthony Edwards scored 41 points in the loss for the Timberwolves.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.